timjaya/neoway-brand-sentiment/README.md

-# Neoway NLP
+# Neoway: Brand Sentiment Analyzer

-This project aims to create a model that is able to do two tasks simultaneously: detect entities from Yelp reviews and assign sentiment scores towards those entities (e.g. food brands, types of foods, etc.).
+This project aims to create a model that is able to do two tasks simultaneously: detect entities from Yelp reviews and assign sentiment scores towards those entities (e.g. food brands).
 We evaluate various open-source tools: VADER, Stanford NLP, and Benepar.
 Results can be found on the notebooks.

 ## Stakeholders